xacy/vue-shots/README.md

 * Java code translated from old app slows down the app to the point of make it unusable, need to make another algorithm
 * new mixing rules
-* Switch imported from another vue component but had to change the size to make it bigger
-* Change the general layout to use a full height page.
+* When all the other points are done, try to implement it as a pwa

 ## Last functionalities added